FabricioRocha/input_br/input_br/planilha/README.md

 #### GOSUB 740 - 1220 - Recalculate the whole sheet
 Called only in line 100 if the view mode is set to show values.

-This subroutine contains an enormous nested loop, ranging from lines 790 to 1210, with subroutine calls and declarations, internal and external jumps, screen operations and everything.

-#### GOTO 920 - 990 - Prepare cell output
+After printing a "Working..." message in the "status bar", a nested loop is used to write new values into the D array, as long as the corresponding values at D$ are identified with the character that labels them as textual or numerical values.

+Then at line 790 a similar, nested and enormous loop is started, up to line 1210, embracing subroutine calls and declarations, internal and external jumps, screen operations and everything.
+The execution is branched to line 1130 if the cell representation in D$ contains anything but a formula.
+Then variable A$ is set to the formula (contents less prefix character) and the operator used is copied onto variable O$ -- repair that the operator is always _expected_ to be in the 7th position of the formula string.

+If the formula operator does not denote a range sum, at lines 870-890 the two cell addresses in the formula are processed through the subroutine at 730 and their corresponding current values (from the D array) are stored in variables V1 and V2 (Z$ is used to "pass as parameter" each cell address and V is set to the routine´s return value.

+Let´s remember that formulae can contain an optional digit after the operator, to tell how many decimal places to show in the result: this digit is retrieved from the formula at line 900 and stored in variable DP (for **D**ecimal **P**laces, I guess?).

+Then at line 910 the formula operator is compared to the string OP$, which contains a list of supported operators, and according to its 1-based position in the list of supported operators stored at global OP$, its matching subroutine is called to perform the operation.

-You can get here only from lines 1080 and 1120, as a final move of both subroutines for vertical and horizontal range sums.
-I can´t guess why this was not made into a subroutine.
+Lines 920 to 940 prepare the output of a cell content to the sheet.
+The execution path can get here from the previous line or from lines 1080 and 1120, as a final move of the code branches for vertical and horizontal range sums.
+This section could probably make for a subroutine as well.

-Variable DP (**D**ecimal **P**laces?) has its value set right before the jump and its content is the optional digit which determines how many decimal places should be exhibited in the result of a formula.

 PU$ might stand for *P*rint *U*sing as it is set to a formatting string for PRINT USING.
-I have a feeling that a dot is missing at line 930.
+This string is defined to show up to 7 digits (or less if decimal places are needed according to variable DP).
+A wider number will be substituted for a "  <OV>" string in its cell.
+I have a feeling that a dot is missing at line 930, where a blank space is concatenated to two # sequences.

+Also from 920 to 940, a variable MP (might stand for **M**ain **P**art) is set to the length of the integer part that can be shown in a cell: up to 7 digits, but less if a decimal part is to be shown.
+MP will be used very soon.

+At line 950, an important move &ndash; the calculation value is finally stored at array D.

+More output formatting issues are treated at lines 960 to 990.
+A negative number reduces by 1 the printing area for a cell value.

 #### GOSUB 1000, 1010, 1020, 1030, 1040
 Those one-line subroutines are called at 910 according to the operator found in a cell formula by the INSTR function.
 Notice that for a 0 divisor the routine at 1030 returns 0.
+All of them write the result to variable RV (supposedly for **R**esult **V**alue).

 #### GOTO 1050 - 1080 - Vertical range sum
 Flow comes here from line 850.